 Tuck Everlasting by Natalie Babbitt

-Doomed to―or blessed with―eternal life after drinking from a magic spring, the Tuck family wanders about trying to live as inconspicuously and comfortably as they can.
-When ten-year-old Winnie Foster stumbles on their secret, the Tucks take her home and explain why living forever at one age is less a blessing that it might seem.
+Doomed to―or blessed with―eternal life.
+After drinking from a magic spring, the Tuck family wanders about trying to live as inconspicuously and comfortably as they can.
+Ten-year-old Winnie Foster stumbles on their secret.
+The Tucks take her home and explain why living forever at one age is less of a blessing than it might seem.
 Complications arise when Winnie is followed by a stranger who wants to market the spring water for a fortune.

 Romeo and Juliet by William Shakespeare